-The names and photos of ESC Wimbledon First Aiders are provided on posters throughout the ESC Wimbledon site and in the Centre Management Office at Wimbledon School of English.
+The names and photos of qualified First Aiders at each site are displayed in prominent locations on posters throughout the school.

 First Aiders will act in accordance with the Health and Safety at Work Act 1974 and First Aid Regulations 1981.
 They should always be the first person(s) contacted in the case of any medical problem.